federicorossatto/PLAN2SHOW/README.md

 - Python 3.10 or newer recommended
 - `openpyxl`
 - `pytest` to run the automated tests
-- Microsoft Excel or LibreOffice Calc to edit track workbooks
+- Microsoft Excel, LibreOffice Calc or OnlyOffice to edit track workbooks
 - MA Lighting dot2 or dot2 onPC to test and use generated macros

 Install dependencies with: